Mercedes-Benz in Formula One: Struggling with ground effect (2022–2025)

 On 1 February 2024, Mercedes confirmed Hamilton would leave the team after 12 years, with the seven-time champion signing a multi-year contract to drive for Ferrari from 2025 onwards after he activated an exit clause in his contract.
 Mercedes junior driver Kimi Antonelli was announced as his replacement on 31 August 2024.
 On 19 December 2024, Bottas was announced to be rejoining the team as a reserve driver.
+Bottas left Mercedes ahead of the season to join the new Cadillac team.